China's high employment cause for short-term comfort, long-term concern

 REASON FOR CONCERN

-Giant's experience reflects, in part, the attempt to shift the world's second-largest economy toward higher-value services and away from its traditional growth engines such as manufacturing.
+Giant's experience reflects, in part, the attempt to shift the world's second-largest economy towards higher-value services and away from its traditional growth engines such as manufacturing.

 For example, data show that while agricultural employment has declined and mining jobs have stayed flat, hiring in service-oriented sectors such as IT, real estate and retail is growing at a brisk 20 percent.